Vinimuller/altium_project_template/README.md

 ![5_clone_repo](images/5_clone_repo.jpg)

-**6)** On the new window that just poped up, paste the repo's link on "URL" field and then click in "Clone the repo!"
+**6)** On the new window that just popped up, paste the repo's link on the "URL" field and then click in "Clone the repo!"

 ![6_clone_the_repo](images/6_clone_the_repo.jpg)

-**7)** When GitKraken is finished clonning your repo, a message will be shown informing you that.
+**7)** When GitKraken is finished cloning your repo, a message will be shown informing you that.
 Now you should click "Open Now" button

 ![7_succesfully_cloned](images/7_succesfully_cloned.jpg)